+One joy of visiting Brooklyn is experiencing the Italian food and culture.
 Hankering for cannoli?
 Want to hear Sinatra while munching pizza?
 Some say the "old Brooklyn" of almost exclusively ethnic neighborhoods is rapidly becoming a matter of history.
-But Brooklyn's stronghold Italian neighborhoods, while diluted, have maintained a visible (and edible) Italian presence.
+But Brooklyn's Italian neighborhood strongholds, while diluted, have maintained a visible (and edible) Italian presence.

-Typical Shops and Stores in Old Italian Brooklyn Neighborhoods
+Typical Shops and Stores in Old Italian Neighborhoods

-In exploring Italian neighborhoods in Brooklyn, here are some ethnically authentic shops that are fun to look for:
+In exploring Italian neighborhoods in Brooklyn, there are ethnically-authentic shops that are fun to look for:

-- Italian ethnic food stores and pasta kingdoms such as or Queen Ann Ravioli Pastosa Ravioli in Bensonhurst or Esposito's in Carroll Gardens
+- Italian ethnic food stores and pasta kingdoms such as or Queen Ann Ravioli Pastosa Ravioli in Bensonhurst or Esposito and Son's Pork Store in Carroll Gardens

-- "red sauce" Italian restaurants such as Marco Polo Ristorante in Carroll Gardens
+- Italian restaurants featuring "red sauce" such as Marco Polo Ristorante in Carroll Gardens

-- Italian clothing import stores, or shops selling traditional attire for communion.
+- Bridal boutiques and Italian clothing import stores, or shops selling traditional attire for church services and communion

-Visitors to Bensonhurst or Dyker Heights can get the sense of the neighborhood in many ways, from the presence of private "men's clubs" to popular celebrations of Roman Catholic religious festivals, Italian-style.
+Visitors to Bensonhurst or Dyker Heights can get the sense of the neighborhood in many ways, from the presence of private men's or social clubs, to popular celebrations of Roman Catholic religious festivals, Italian-style.
 Weekend visitors may be treated to the occasional glimpse of a traditional wedding taking place in a local Roman Catholic church, or limos lined up in front of Italian-oriented wedding halls.

 Shopping and food aside, Brooklyn's Italian neighborhoods are socially cohesive in ways that may not be visible to the casual tourist.
 In old Brooklyn Italian neighborhoods, there are informal support networks that work in many ways, including assistance to newly arrived Italian immigrants by established Italian-Americans.
 Brooklyn's Italian communities also support various Catholic private schools.